sh4nks/flask-plugins/docs/index.rst

     __plugin__ = "HelloWorld"

-To get a list of all available plugins you can use ``get_plugins_list()`` and if you only only want to get one specific plugin, you can use ``get_plugin(name)``.
+To get a list of all available plugins you can use ``get_plugins_list()``.
+If you just want a specific plugin you can use ``get_plugin(name)``.

-To make use of the :func:`Plugin.install` and :func:`Plugin.uninstall` methods, you need to implement them by yourself in your applications core because we are not bound to a database.
-So for example, if a plugin needs to alter or create a relation you can make use of the :func:`Plugin.install` method and to undo this, you can make use of :func:`Plugin.uninstall`.
+To make use of the :func:`Plugin.install` and :func:`Plugin.uninstall` methods, you have to implement them by yourself in your applications core.
+For example, if a plugin needs to alter or create a relation you can make use of the :func:`Plugin.install` method and for the other way around use :func:`Plugin.uninstall`.

 Events
 ------

 We also provide a Event system out of the box.
 It is up to you if you want to extend your application with events.
-If you decide to use it, than you just need to add in specific places in your code the :func:`emit_event` function with the name of your event and optionally the data which can be modified by a plugin::
+If you decide to use it, then you just need to add in specific places in your code the :func:`emit_event` function with the name of your event and optionally the data which can be modified by a plugin::